How recruiters can improve diversity in the tech industry

 A diverse workforce is better positioned to connect with a global customer base, understanding their unique needs and tailoring products and services to suit diverse preferences.

-Diversity and inclusion efforts contribute significantly to a positive work environment.
+Diversity and inclusion efforts contribute significantly to a positive organizational culture.
 Employees feel valued and included, leading to higher job satisfaction, better performance, and lower turnover rates.

 Tech companies, known for their competitive hiring environments, can leverage diversity as a strategic advantage to attract and retain top talent.